About the New Zealand Fashion Museum

-As acquiring and conserving fashion garments is a service already provided by other public and private institutions, NZFM borrows rather than collects.
+As acquiring and conserving fashion garments is a service already provided by other public and private institutions, the museum borrows rather than collects.
 Sourcing garments from the wider community for its exhibitions encourages participation and engagement while recognising the important contribution people's experiences and stories make in understanding our past.
-This strategy also allows the museum to be responsive to current social questions and interests as we grow a body of educational and cultural resource that’s easily accessible to the public and emerging fashion creatives.
+This strategy also allows the museum to be responsive to current social questions and interests as we grow a body of educational and cultural resources that are easily accessible to the public and emerging fashion creatives.